julien6387/supvisors/supvisors/test/use_cases/scenario_3/scenario_3.rst

     to group all the applications of the different use cases into an unique |Supvisors| configuration.
 Adding ``scen3`` at this point is just to avoid overwriting of program definitions.

+XXX difference scenario 2 / impact

-Knowing the host names of the consoles, an additional script is used to sort the files generated.
+Based on the expected names of the consoles, an additional script is used to sort the files generated.
 The resulting file tree is as follows.

 .. code-block:: bash